About Our Certificate

 This is an interdisciplinary program offered jointly with Mizzou's College of Engineering.

-Students who finish the 15 credit-hour curriculum with a minimum 3.0 cumulative GPA in their certificate coursework will receive the Certificate in Global Supply Chain Management upon completion of their bachelor's degree.
+Students who finish the 13-15 credit-hour curriculum with a minimum 3.0 cumulative GPA in their certificate coursework, will receive the Certificate in Global Supply Chain Management upon graduation.

 See Course Listings in the MU Course Catalog